Kapung/Reserve-Game-Project/README.md

 1. Ducks like to run out of borders of the map
 2. DeathScreen may pop up twice after dying to abnormal ducks
-3. Build doesnt work because unknown IO error with XML
+3. Build doesnt work because unknown IO error with XML but debug build works on Visual Studio 17

 Fixed: